-Overview
+General Overview

 This chapter provides a general overview of the Cisco Service Control solution.
 It introduces the Cisco Service Control concept and the Service Control capabilities.
-It also briefly describes the hardware capabilities of the Service Control Engine (SCE) platform, as well as the Cisco specific applications that together compose the total Cisco Service Control solution.
+It also briefly describes the hardware capabilities of the Service Control Engine (SCE) platform and the Cisco specific applications that together compose the total Cisco Service Control solution.

 - The Cisco Service Control Concept 1-1

 - Cisco Service Control Capabilities 1-2

 - The SCE Platform 1-3

-- Management and Collection 1-5
+- Management and Collection 1-4

-- Service Configuration Management 1-6